Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation: Ranking with Cross-Encoding Long-Document Models

 The Neural Model 1 \cite{BoytsovK21} uses the same greedy partitioning approach as CEDR, but a different aggregator network, which does not use the embeddings of the \clstok\ token.
 This network is a neural parametrization of the classic Model 1 \cite{berger1999information,brown1993mathematics}.

 \paragraph{Sliding window approach}

 The BERT MaxP/SumP \cite{DaiC19} and PARADE \cite{Parade2020} models use a sliding window approach.
-Assume $w$ is the size of he window and $s$ is the stride.
-Then the processing can be summarized as following:
+Assume $w$ is the size of the window and $s$ is the stride.
+Then the processing can be summarized as follows: